Dinosaurs and diprotodons—uncover fossil mysteries of the ancient past in Queensland’s Outback

 Two visitors walk along a rocky track winding down a gently sloping hill in a dry savanna landscape, with sparse trees and jagged rocks protruding above the yellow grass.
 Fossil trail | Mark Nemeth © Queensland Government

 So grab your water bottles, clamp on your hats, lace up your boots and set off early to beat the heat.
-Follow the 800m Riversleigh Fossil trail as it winds up to the top of the limestone outcrop.
+Follow the 800m return Riversleigh fossil trail as it winds up to the top of the limestone outcrop.
 Now, it’s hard to imagine, but Riversleigh was once a lush rainforest scattered with freshwater lakes and this outcrop was once mud at the bottom of one of these lime-rich lakes.

 The trail will take you past a selection of well-preserved fossils—a 25 million-year-old collection of creatures that once lived in and around this ‘lake’.
 These fossils are a record of the evolution of life in Australia following the breakup of the ancient continent of Gondwana, and the reason the site is inscribed on the World Heritage list.